raws4uce/bobby/README.md

 synchronous single threadded server, regardless pretty fun. doesnt work perfectly but i want to move on

+# dark (the more recent one, multithreaded with threadpool!!)

+straight from the last chapter in the book, but applied to this. pretty cool

 # *burn bridge when we get to it*